Looking for the top sites like Netflix?

 However, there are many Netflix alternatives that can give you the same great benefit (thousands of shows and movies) for a similar price.
 Some options are even available for free.

-Here are twenty-one of the top streaming alternatives to Netflix that can help you find an easy way to save big money on your monthly television bill.
+Here are the top streaming sites like Netflix that can help you find an easy way to save big money on your monthly television bill.

-Hulu is similar to Netflix in many ways.
-It offers thousands of TV shows and movies for the low price of $7.99 per month.
+Hulu is one of the most popular sites like Netflix.
+It offers thousands of TV shows and movies for the low price of $6.99 per month.

 One bonus to Hulu’s offerings is that they do air most current season TV shows the day after they play on prime-time TV, whereas Netflix usually only airs previous season episodes.

-Hulu offers basic TV shows and movies, kids’ shows, sport shows and more, however they are limited to one streaming device at a time.
+Hulu offers basic TV shows and movies, kids’ shows, sports shows and more, however, they are limited to one streaming device at a time.

 Hulu With Live TV

-Hulu also offers another upgrade package called Hulu With Live TV.
-This package is more expensive at $39.99 a month.
+They also offer another upgrade package called Hulu With Live TV.
+This package is more expensive at $44.99 a month.

 2. Amazon Prime Video